browserengineering/book/book/intro.md

 critical roles like designers, authors, editors, and photographers.
 A web developer is anyone who makes web pages, regardless of how.

 Working on such a codebase can feel daunting.
-It’s not uncommon to find lines of code last touched 15 years ago by someone who you’ve never met; or even after years of working discover files and code that you didn’t even know existed; or see lines of code that don’t look necessary, yet seem to do something important.
-How do I learn what that 15-year-old code does?
-Does that code I just discovered matter at all?
-Can I delete those lines of code, or are they there for a reason?
+I often find lines of code last touched 15 years ago by someone I've never met; or even now discover files and code that I never knew existed; or see lines of code that don’t look necessary, yet seem to be important.
+How do I understand 15-year-old code does?
+Or learn the purpose of these new files?
+Can I delete these lines of code, or are they there for a reason?

 What's amazing is that, despite the scale and the pace and the complexity, there is still room to contribute.
 Every browser has thousands of unfixed bugs, from the smallest of mistakes to myriad mix ups and mismatches.
-Every browser is endlessly tuned and optimized to squeeze out that last bit of performance.
+Every browser must be endlessly tuned and optimized to squeeze out that last bit of performance.
 Every browser requires painstaking work to continuously refactor the code to reduce its complexity, often through the careful[^browsers-abstraction-hard] introduction of modularization and abstraction.
-And all of that work continues today.

 [^browsers-abstraction-hard]: Browsers are so performance-sensitive that, in many places, merely the introduction of an abstraction---the function call or